-Proactively addressing regulatory challenges associated with dam removal or modification helps prevent delays and added expenses that can occur during a project.
-Early coordination and communication with the various stakeholders, including regulatory agencies, speeds up the review process while providing stakeholders a voice in the project.
+Proactively addressing regulatory challenges associated with dam permitting requirements or modifications helps prevent delays and added expenses that can occur during a project.
+Early coordination and communication with the various stakeholders, including regulatory agencies, speed up the review process while providing stakeholders a voice in the project.

 Dam Removal Permitting Timeline and Ideal Project Start Date

 Jeff Walters (0:18)